 He noted that the objective of the Ministry of Home Affairs is not to dismantle the force’s organisational structure but to ensure that citizen security is improved by further developing it into an entity that could rise to the challenges posed by the demands of modern day policing.

 In this regard, he cautioned that reforms are not static.
-“As a consequence, you are required to get on board and stay on board if the Guyana Police Force is to remain an organisation that is responsive to the demands of society …..To continue reading, login or subscribe now.
+“As a consequence, you are required to get on board and stay on board if the Guyana Police Force is to remain an organisation that is responsive to the demands of society for an improved quality of policing,” he said.